Days of the Week in Mongolian & Buryat: Planetary and Numbered Names

 ||'moon day'||'fire day'||'water day'||'wood day'||'iron day, gold day'||'earth day'|

 In the everyday spoken language, Mongolian speakers in both Mongolia and Inner Mongolia use systems of numbered days.
-Buryat also uses a numbered system.
+Buryat also uses a slightly different numbering system.

 1. Numbered days of the week (Mongolia)

-In Mongolia, the days of the week are named as follows in normal usage:
+In Mongolia, the days of the week are named as follows:

 a) The days from Monday to Friday use ordinals, that is, they are called ‘day no. 1’, ‘day no. 2’, etc. This is based on the use of дахь dakh' or дэх dekh, with the actual form being determined by vowel harmony, based on whether the vowel of the number itself is masculine or feminine. Хоёр khoyor, гурав gurav, and тав tav contain masculine vowels; нэг neg and дөрөв döröv contain feminine vowels.